abikesa/ai/README.md

 ### God
 1. Root
    - Italian cuisine
 2. Pentatonic: GPT-4 was trained in two stages.
-First, the model was given large datasets of text taken from the internet and trained to predict the next token (roughly corresponding to a word) in those datasets
+First, the model was given large datasets of text taken from the internet and trained to predict the next token (roughly corresponding to a word) in those datasets.
+Indeed, indeed.
+Patterns have a minimum of five nodes (many edges), analogous to the pentatonic scale; powerful mnemonic, or language model!
    - Aperitivo
    - Antipasto
    - Primo